There are various computing clusters available to students at Loyola. Take a look first at

 - To connect back into the sessions, type

-, you will see the list of them.
-In that case you can type in screen -r <PID Number>
+screen -r.
+If you have multiple sessions, then when you type in screen -r, you will see the list of them.
+In that case you can type in screen -r <PID Number> to connect.

 - Type